Henry Friendly: Studies in Europe

-Inspired by McIlwain, Friendly contemplated an academic life.
-He intended to pursue a Ph.D. in medieval history after graduation, confounding his parents' wishes for him to enroll in Harvard Law School.
+Inspired by McIlwain, Friendly contemplated a professorial career.
+He intended to pursue a PhD in medieval history after graduation, confounding his parents' wishes for him to enroll in Harvard Law School.
 After Harvard awarded Friendly a prestigious Shaw Traveling Fellowship for abroad study, he notified his parents of his ambitions for a doctorate; Myer and Leah then steered connections to contact Judge Julian Mack, (Note: Mack was a Jewish judge Leah had met in Chicago.) informing him "about this dreadful thing that was about to occur."
 Following Mack's recommendation, they arranged for Friendly to meet law professor Felix Frankfurter with the aim of dissuading him from pursuing a career in history.
-Frankfurter convinced Friendly to follow through the fellowship—which enabled postgraduate studies in Europe for a year in Paris, the University of Cambridge, and the University of Oxford (Note: The Shaw traveling fellowship allowed a student 14 months of study in European universities.)—then tentatively attend the Law School.
+Frankfurter convinced Friendly to follow through the fellowship—which enabled postgraduate studies in Europe for a year in Paris, the University of Cambridge, and the University of Oxford (Note: The Shaw traveling fellowship allowed a student 14 months of study in European universities.)—then tentatively attend the law school.
 (Note: Frankfurter reasoned he could study "medieval history, civil law, or nothing at all" during the fellowship, then leave to study medieval history should he dislike the experience.)

 From 1923 until 1924, Friendly sojourned in Europe.
-He witnessed the alarming inflation and social unrest within the Weimar Republic, then traveled to Amsterdam and thirdly to Paris, where he attended the École pratique des hautes études for a few months and presented a French paper on 14th century parliament.
+He witnessed the alarming inflation and social unrest within the Weimar Republic then traveled to Amsterdam and thirdly to Paris, where he attended the École pratique des hautes études for a few months and presented a French paper on 14th century parliament.
 He found the lectures on law there unimpressive, admitting that "between the two, I much preferred history...if anything could give one a distaste for law that was it."
 After stopping in Italy, his studies led him to the universities of Oxford and Cambridge in England.
 With the year "moderately successful" though still "somewhat dissatisfied," Friendly returned to the United States and entered Harvard Law School.